JaVers needs funding to sustain. You can sponsor JaVers development via GitHub Sponsors or Open Collective.

 Choose JaversRepository

 First, choose proper JaversRepository implementation.
-Currently, JaVers supports the following databases: MongoDB, H2, PostgreSQL, MySQL, MariaDB, Oracle and Microsoft SQL Server.
+Currently, JaVers supports the following databases: MongoDB, H2, PostgreSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server and Redis.

 In JaVers 5.2.4, we have added experimental support for Amazon DocumentDB which claims to be almost fully compatible with MongoDB.